 Each municipality sets its sewer use rates.
 Municipalities include: Bellevue, Bennington, Gretna, La Vista, Omaha (including the unincorporated portion of Douglas County), Ralston and Sarpy County.

-The City of Omaha sets sewer use rates and is responsible for the sewer system.
-Metropolitan Utilities District is the billing agent that invoices and collects sewer use fees and provides them back to the City.
-The combined bill eliminates duplication, resulting in a cost savings to both Omaha sewer users and M.U.D. ratepayers.
+Metropolitan Utilities District is the billing agent that invoices and collects sewer use fees and provides them back to the municipalities.
+The combined bill eliminates duplication, resulting in a cost savings to both sewer users and M.U.D. ratepayers.
 Residential sewer rates are the total of two charges:

 - Customer Charge (fixed monthly fee)